Skip to main content

 Token Endpoint with Device Code Grant

 After displaying the code to the user, the device polls this endpoint until the user completes authorization.
-Poll at least interval seconds apart.
+Wait at least interval seconds between polls.

 Request Parameters